Houthi takeover of Yemen: Background

 On July 30, 2014, the Yemeni government announced an increase in fuel prices as part of reforms to subsidy programs, which aimed at unlocking foreign funding and easing pressure on the budget.
 The lifting of subsidies came after pressure from the International Monetary Fund, which conditioned its continued financial assistance on these reforms.
-The government raised the price of gasoline to 200 Yemeni riyals per liter (93 US cents) from 125 riyals (58 US cents).
-The price of diesel for public transport and trucks rose to 195 riyals per liter (91 US cents) from 100 riyals (46 US cents).
+The government raised the price of gasoline to 200 Yemeni rials per liter (93 US cents) from 125 rials (58 US cents).
+The price of diesel for public transport and trucks rose to 195 rials per liter (91 US cents) from 100 rials (46 US cents).

 Yemen had among the highest level of energy subsidies in the region.
 Given its low per capita income and fiscal deficit, the country could not afford to subsidize energy especially since the elite derived the most benefit from subsidized prices.
 Fuel subsidies were benefiting powerful political allies of Ali Abdullah Saleh, who were smuggling subsidized oil to neighboring markets where they would reap huge profits.
 In 2013, fuel subsidies cost the Yemeni government $3 billion, roughly 20 percent of state expenditure, according to a Finance Ministry statement carried by Yemen's official news agency.